Propaganda through media: Origins

-"Propaganda" was a term that was commonly used in 1914, the beginning of the World War, though its origin can be traced back to the ancient Greece.
-In Athens, the original place of western civilization as well as the centre of northern mediterranean culture, the citizen class was conscious and well informed of their interests and public affairs.
-Thus, conflicts and divergence on individual interests and other religious matters demanded propaganda.
-Without the modern mass media sources such as newspaper, radio and televisions functioning as a medium for information spreading, a series of alternatives can play a role for propagandizing values and beliefs to shape and mold the opinions of men.
-These can include dramas, games and religious festivals.
-Additionally, another tool for propaganda in an oral-biased society is articulation.
+Spoken forms of propaganda can exist in an oral-biased society.

-Propaganda today is endowed with negative connotative meanings in a political context, despite that the word entered language with religious origins.
+"Propaganda" has a negative connotation in a modern political context.
+Despite that, the word entered language with religious origins.
 Pope Gregory XV established an institution for spreading the faith and addressing a series of church affairs, which is namely the Congregation for the Propagation of the Faith.
 Further, a College of Propaganda was set up under Pope Urban VIII to train priests for missions.

-Throughout the historical stages, propaganda has always been evident in momentum social movements such as American independence, the French Revolution, and especially during wartimes.
+Throughout history, propaganda has always been evident in momentum social movements such as American independence, the French Revolution, and especially during wartimes.
 Wartime propaganda is often demanded for shaping public opinions to gain more allies on an international level, as well as calling for citizens to make a contribution and sacrifice to the war on a domestic level.
 Propaganda was used in the media when the thirteen colonies were trying to separate from Britain.
-One example from this time period, is the Boston Massacre.
-After this event, the colonist began putting forms of propaganda into the newspapers in an attempt to get more people to rebel against the British.
+One example from this time period is the Boston Massacre.
+After this event, the colonists began putting forms of propaganda into the newspapers in an attempt to get more people to rebel against the British.

 Governments during the First World War devoted massive resources and huge amounts of effort to producing material designed to shape opinion and action internationally.
 As Clark claimed, posters in wartime with some visual codes are powerful tools to make people adapt to the new conditions and norms arising from the wars and to accommodate the needs of the war.
 During the Second World War, the power of propaganda came to the extreme, under the horrors of Nazi Germany.
 And since then, the word carries more negative connotations than neutral.

-Nowadays, the term is used in journalism, advertising, and education mostly in a political context.
-In non-democratic countries, propaganda continues to flourish as a means for indoctrinating citizens, and this practice is unlikely to cease in the future.

-In its origins, "propaganda" is an ancient and honorable word.